dbtracy/colt-steele-algos/recursion/notes.md

 -DOM traversal (div inside of div inside of div)
 -we will see it with more complex data structures -sometimes cleaner alternative to iteration

+The call stack

+-stack DS
+-FIFO
+-functions are added to this structure